cyberwani/sDashboard/README.md

 ##Demo

-view an example at : [example](http://modeln.github.com/sDashboard/example/example.html)
+view an example at : [Link to example](http://modeln.github.com/sDashboard/example/example.html)

 ##Features

 The current version of the dashboard includes the following features

+current

+Current version : V2.0.1

+* Added support for listening to dashboard creation complete event.
+* Added support for listening to widget maximized or widget minimized events.

+Previous version's :

-Current version : V2.0 (aka Salt&Pepper)
+V2.0 (aka Salt&Pepper)

 * Full support for all Flort2 charts.
 * Support for chart click and selection
-* Support to listen for widget rearrangement and get the re-arranged widget definitions array
+* Support to listen for widget rearrangement and get the rearranged widget definitions array
 * Improvements to maximize feature on widgets, Widgets can now maximize to full screen
-* Source code for the library reduce by 15% in compared to previous code ( I know this is a show off :D)
+* Source code for the library reduce by 15% when compared to previous code ( I know this is a show off :D)
 * Re- architectured the way we render charts to support more type of charts instead of sticking to bar, pie and line.
-* Added example to render an already existing dom element as a dashboard widget (see the twitter widget on the demo page)
+* Added example to render an existing dom element as a dashboard widget (see the twitter widget on the demo page)

-Previous version : V1.0
+V1.0

 * Drag and rearrange widgets
 * Maximizing & Minimizing a widget